 DIY Cedar Chest Makeover with General Finishes Milk Paint

-Today I’m sharing one of the best ways to paint furniture without brush marks on this lane cedar chest.
+Today, I’m sharing one of the best ways to paint furniture without brush marks on this lane cedar chest.
 Plus we’re adding in a little extra something for the top and legs!
-Let’s dive into the DIY cedar chest makeover!
+Let’s dive into this DIY cedar chest makeover!

 As an Amazon Associate, I earn from qualifying purchases.
 I also may earn from other qualifying purchases with other companies or get free product to review and use.
 All opinions are my own.